 If you are a beginner, however, perform a steady bulk for as long as possible (wait as long as possible with your first cut).
 This is in order to maximize your beginner gains.

 The same mantra applies to food.
 If you want to get big you need to eat big.
-I know this sounds cliché but it is so very true.
-Don't just eat big once in a while, eat big every day.
-Make it a habit to eat much, just as you must make an habit of being able to progress in the gym.
+I know this sounds cliché but it is so very true. don't just eat big once in a while, eat big every day.
+Make it a habit to eat much, just as you must make a habit of being able to progress in the gym.

 I hope I make sense here.
 My point is that you hitting every muscle at least twice a week over a very long period of time whilst progressing is the key to get massive.